 The local people are very conscious about sustainability and do the best they can to be environmentally responsible.

 The mindset of Norwegians are extraordinaire, everyone works together to protect their land.
-They are concern about the future generations, so they always try to make sure they will see what they have today.
+They are concern about future generations, so they always try to make sure they will see what they have today.

-Kids learn since young age the importance of things like recycling, reusing and reduction.
+Kids learn since a young age the importance of things like recycling, reusing and reduction.
 The country has programs to combat food waste and also the environmental concern was extended to the car industry, electric cars selling have grown immensely.

 Norway is always contributing to being one of the must-visit eco-friendly destinations, with tourism activities consistently focus on sustainable and responsible ways.
-The country is listed among one of the greenest countries on the world.
+The country is listed among one of the greenest countries in the world.
 They sure are leading the way when the issue involves nature; even the government have a role in this when they recently didn’t approve the proliferation of Norway’s sea.